expertailab/Look_read_and_enrich/README.md

   -t, --trainable                 Trainable Model
 ```

-**TQA-Experiments**: In this notebook we reproduce the baseline for the TQA challenge, as we replace the VGG-19 with the visual network of the LVC (Language-Visual Correspondance) model to extract the features of the figures within the context and questions.
+**TQA Experiments**: In this notebook we reproduce the baseline for the TQA challenge, as we replace the VGG-19 with the visual network of the LVC (Language-Visual Correspondance) model to extract the features of the figures within the context and questions.

 ```
 tqa_experiments.py [-h] -q QUESTIONTYPE -m MODELTYPE